Merchant Taylors' School, Northwood: 1845–1865

 James Augustus Hessey, Head Master from 1845 to 1870, improved many aspects of the school, increasing the number of masters, introducing school lunches and appointing a 'superior' teacher of mathematics.
-The rough practices of among the boys 'pulling' on clothes and 'bumping' against the pillars of the cloisters were banned, something which at first caused open rebellion among the younger boys but in which Hessey had his way by his firm insistence on more civilised behaviour.
+The rough practices among the boys of 'pulling' on clothes and 'bumping' against the pillars of the cloisters were banned, something which at first caused open rebellion among the younger boys but in which Hessey had his way by his firm insistence on more civilised behaviour.
 Hessey was also agitating for a change of location.
 Two Commissions of this time, the Oxford Commission and the Public Schools Commission (under Lord Clarendon), threatened the well-being of the school.
 The Oxford Commission restructured the arrangements for scholarships between the school and St. John's College so there was no longer such an easy path for boys to reach university.
 There had grown a general feeling that all was not well with Eton and other "public" schools and the Commission was appointed to investigate and put this right.
 The Schools Commission visited M.T.S. in 1862 and published its report in 1864.
 It was noted that parents were increasingly reluctant to send their sons to school in London due to the overcrowding, the lack of games facilities and increasing accessibility to country schools.
 It was proposed that Charterhouse and Westminster, boarding schools, should move out of London and that Merchant Taylors' and St. Paul's, day schools, should increase their premises.
 It was also recommended that, while the classical character of the curriculum should be continued, science, German, music and more drawing should be introduced.